-System Restore (aka System Protection in Windows Vista, 7 and 8) literally turns back time for your computer - it restores the system files and settings that were used at a time when your computer was still working well.
-It also restores your previous Windows password in case you changed it recently - so make sure you remember your previous password!
+System Protection (aka System Restore in Windows XP) literally turns back time for your computer - it restores the system files, programs, drivers and settings that were used at the time when your computer was still working well.

-It is preferred to start System Restore while Windows runs in its normal mode.
-If Windows is unable to start or run normally, use one of the following options to start System Restore:
+In case Windows is unable to start or run normally, use one of the following options to start System Restore:

-- boot into Safe Mode and run System Restore.
+- Boot into Safe Mode and run System Restore.
 In Windows XP, this is the only alternative.

 Restoring to an earlier point with System Restore

-If System Restore is not open yet in Windows XP, open Start menu and browse to All Programs, Accessories, System Tools.
+In Windows XP, open Start menu and browse to All Programs, Accessories, System Tools.
 Click System Restore.

-In Windows Vista and 7, click on Start button or press Ctrl+Esc on your keyboard, type "system restore" into Start menu Search box and click System Restore.
+In Windows Vista and 7, click Start button or press Ctrl+Esc on your keyboard, type "system restore" into Start menu Search box and click System Restore.

 If you do have something to restore, you will be reminded that System Restore will not affect your documents, e-mails or other personal data - just programs and their settings will be restored.
 Click Next.

 In Windows XP, a calendar appears.
-The dates that are in bold have restore points.
+The dates that are in bold have available restore points.
 Select the one you need and click Next.

 A summary screen appears.
 Click Next or Finish.

-Ignore any warnings about the drives where System Restore was turned off.
+In Windows XP, ignore warnings about the drives where System Restore was turned off.

-If started from Windows normal mode, the restoration process usually logs all users off and message "Windows is shutting down" might be displayed.
+If started from Windows normal mode, the restoration process usually logs all users off and the message "Windows is shutting down" might be displayed.
 Do not worry, System Restore just needs to unlock files and settings before it can run properly.

-Restoration process takes time - from ten minutes to several hours is absolutely normal.
-Do not reboot or power off your computer during the restoration process!
+The restoration process takes time - from ten minutes to several hours is absolutely normal.

-First, System Restore initializes and restores Windows files and settings (no, your documents are not affected!), then it will clear temporary files.
+First, System Restore initializes and restores Windows files and settings (no, your documents are not affected), then it will clear temporary files.

 After System Restore is complete, your computer will restart.
 In Recovery Environment, an additional dialog will be displayed, click Restart.